Mrfrazier14/Mrfrazier14/README.md

 ### Hi there 👋, My Name is Aaron Frazier Jr
 #### Full-Stack Software Engineer
-Aaron Frazier is a college student At Western Governors University pursuing his Bachelor’s degree in Software Development.
+Aaron Frazier is a college student At Western Governors University pursuing his Bachelor’s degree in Software Development and I also attend App Academy Full-stack Engieer coding bootcamp (500+ Hrs oc coding and 40+ Projects).
 Aaron has earned extensive certifications in his profession.
 He is an experienced entrepreneur with a demonstrated history of working in the computer software and logistics industry.
 Skilled in systems administration, operations management, databases, web design, and full-stack development, Aaron is an expert.

 Skills: VUE JS / REACT / JS / HTML / CSS/Python/JAVA/RUBY/PHP/GIT & GITHUB/SWIFT/HTTP & REST/DBMS/JSON/SQL/UI & UX DESIGN/NPM/API/Express/PostgreSQL/Mongo DB/GO/